Studio Policies

 Makeup Lessons

 I will always offer a makeup lesson for sickness and other emergencies.
-If you need to reschedule a lesson for any other reason, please contact another student in the studio and arrange to trade lesson times.
-My calendar can be viewed on my website.
-No makeup is offered for missing group lessons or group classes.
+If you need to reschedule a lesson for any other reason, please contact me at least 48 hours in advance of the lesson in question for my available times.
+Additionally my calendar can be viewed on my website.
+I reserve the right to decline a request to reschedule a lesson with less than 48 hours notice (except for sickness or emergency) or if a family makes rescheduling requests more than once a month.

 Terminating Lessons